WansonChoi/HATK/README.md

 ## (3) Installation

 First of all, Download this project in somewhere directory of your Linux(or OS_X) system.
+HATK supports only OS_X and Linux environments(ex.
+Ubuntu) and currently dosen't support Windows.
 It will be assumed that your system already installed 'git' command.

 ```
 $ git clone git@github.com:WansonChoi/HATK.git